RedBlaze42/Projet-ASL/README.md

 ## Testbench

 A python testbench is available in the tests directory.
-It uses the USB communication to check if the state transitions are correct and made at the right time.
+It uses the USB/UART communication to check if the state transitions are correct and made at the right time.

 You need to install `Python 3` from the official [website](https://www.python.org/downloads/).
 Or using `apt`: `sudo apt install python3 python3-pip python3-venv`